buyer's guide · 2026

 cons

-Walla is a genuinely good product — the friction is the price point relative to comparable alternatives.
-For a studio where the polish and depth are operationally load-bearing and budget isn't the constraint, Walla earns its position.
-For a studio counting subscription cost as a meaningful share of operations, Junocal Studio at roughly one-sixth the all-in cost is the structural alternative.
+Walla is a genuinely good product — the friction is the price point relative to comparable alternatives once add-ons stack.
+For a studio where the polish and depth are essential and budget isn't the constraint, Walla earns its position.
+For a studio counting subscription cost as a meaningful share of operations, Junocal Studio at a fraction of the all-in cost is the structural alternative.

 5. 5.
 Momence